-Internal Audit is responsible for conducting their work in accordance with the standards for the Professional Practice of Internal Audit established by the Institute of Internal Auditors (IIA).
+Internal Audit is responsible for conducting their work in accordance with the standards for the International Professional Practice Framework of Internal Auditing standards established by the Institute of Internal Auditors (IIA).

 5. AUTHORITY AND ACCESS

 The Internal Audit Department will remain independent of all line managers and report administratively to the Municipal Manager and functionally to the Audit Committee.
 The head of internal audit will administratively report to the municipal manager and will have free, ready and regular access to the executive mayor, the speaker of the council and the chairperson of the audit committee.